Northeastern Illinois University is unveiling the Golden Opportunity Scholarship to offset the cost of attendance for Illinois residents.

 To be considered for the Golden Opportunity Scholarship, a prospective student must:

-- be an Illinois resident who attended an Illinois high school
+• be an Illinois resident who graduated from an Illinois high school;

-- be admitted to Northeastern as an incoming, first-time, full-time freshman enrolled in at least 12 credit hours per semester
+• be admitted to Northeastern as an incoming, first-time, full-time freshman or transfer student enrolled in at least 12 credit hours per semester;

-- have a minimum high school or transfer academic GPA of 3.0 and maintain a minimum Northeastern academic GPA of 2.5 for the following three years
+• have a minimum high school or transfer academic GPA of 3.0 and maintain a minimum Northeastern academic GPA of 3.0 for period of eligibility (four years for freshmen, two years for transfer); and

-- meet Minimum Standards of Academic Progress each year scholarship is received
+• meet Minimum Standards of Academic Progress for period of eligibility.

 HOW DO I APPLY?